WORKS 2024

 9:37am-10:00am Paper: Performance Characterization and Provenance of Distributed Task-based Workflows on HPC Platforms

-Gueroudji, Phelps, Islam, Carns, Snyder, Ross, Pouchard
+Gueroudji, Phelps, Islam, Carns, Snyder, Dorier, Ross, Pouchard

 10:00am-10:30am Break